We detect, disrupt, remove, and prevent online child sexual abuse material using our expertise and resources as effectively as possible.

 The Internet Watch Foundation (IWF) is a technology-led, child protection organisation, making the internet a safer place for children and adults across the world.

-We’re a not-for-profit organisation, supported by the internet industry, the European Commission and the generosity of ordinary people.
+We’re a not-for-profit organisation, supported by the internet industry, funding bodies, and the generosity of ordinary people.

 We work closely with police, governments and NGOs globally, who trust our work.